Fairlight Wood Caravan and Motorhome Club Site

 Fairlight Wood offers a perfect retreat for nature lovers - its surrounding woodlands are listed as a Biodiversity area so are ideal for spotting wildlife.
 It is also in an ideal location for dog walking.
 The nearby Old Hastings is well worth the visit for its quiet charm - here you can watch the fisherman bringing home their daily catch and eat some of the freshest fish and chips you have ever tasted.
 Choosing a touring holiday in East Sussex also puts you within a short distance from the scenic East Cliffs, and for walkers who enjoy a bit of a challenge, it connects with a lovely 5 mile Country Park walk which will lead you through a wealth of natural treats such as wooded valleys and secluded beaches.

 The single toilet block provides toilets, showers and wash basins.
-Facility for visitors who are disabled.
-Laundry.
+Accessible sanitary facilities, Laundry.
 Dish washing area.
 Gas sales.
 Motorhome service point.
 Chemical toilet point.
 No children’s play area.
 BBQs allowed, charcoal, gas and electric.
 TV reception booster system.
 Wi-Fi fair, charged.
 Defibrillator.
 No tents allowed.
 Information room.
 Pets allowed.
 Dog walk adjacent.
 Twin axle caravans accepted.
 Late-night arrivals area.
 Maximum outfit length 8.5 metres.
 Earliest time of arrival 1:00pm.
 Bus stop 500 metres.
 Train Station 5 miles.
 Aldi 2.5 miles.

 The Campsite Says...“ ”